Strategy

 8 min read

 Most Series A founders make the same mistake.
-They close their round, feel the pressure to build a 'proper' team, and immediately open a CMO role at £150–180K base.
-By the time they realise it's not working — wrong hire, no strategy, board getting impatient — they've burned 12 months of runway.
-There's a better way to think about this.
+They close their round, feel the pressure to build a proper team, and immediately open a CMO role at £150–180K base.
+By the time they realise it isn't working — wrong hire, no strategy, board getting impatient — they've burned twelve months of runway.
+There's a better way to think about this decision.

-The cost of getting your first marketing hire wrong
+The real cost of getting the first marketing hire wrong

 A full-time CMO at Series A isn't just a salary.
-Add employer NI, pension, equity, benefits, and a likely recruiter fee, and you're looking at a total cost closer to £220K per year.
-Worse, a CMO who joins at Series A typically needs 3–4 months to get up to speed, another quarter to build their team, and then — if the board dynamic is wrong or strategy doesn't land — you're managing a difficult exit that costs you another 6 months.
-Eighteen months in, you've spent half a million and still don't have a working demand gen engine.
+Add employer NI, pension, equity, benefits and a likely recruiter fee, and the total cost is considerably higher than the headline.
+Worse, a CMO joining at Series A typically needs three to four months to get up to speed, another quarter to build a team, and then — if the board dynamic is wrong or the strategy doesn't land — you're managing a difficult exit that costs another six months.
+Eighteen months in, you've spent a great deal and still don't have a working demand engine.

-A fractional engagement isn't a consultant writing strategy decks you'll never read.
-The model that works is embedded, part-time leadership — typically 2–3 days per week — with full accountability for the marketing function.
+It isn't a consultant writing strategy decks you'll never read.
+The model that works is embedded, part-time leadership — typically two to three days a week — with full accountability for the marketing function.
 You get someone who has done this before, across multiple companies, who can move immediately.
-No onboarding curve.
-No 'learning the business' quarter.
-Day one, they're diagnosing.
-Week two, they're executing.
+No onboarding curve, no learning-the-business quarter.
+Day one they're diagnosing.
+Week two they're executing.

 When you need a full-time CMO instead

 Fractional isn't always the answer.
-If you're approaching Series B, building a large in-house team, and need someone five days a week in leadership meetings, you've outgrown the model.
-Similarly, if your board expects a named CMO in your fundraising narrative, the optics of 'fractional' might work against you.
-Know your context.
+If you're approaching Series B, building a large in-house team, and need someone in leadership meetings five days a week, you've outgrown the model.
+Similarly, if your board expects a named CMO in the fundraising narrative, the optics of fractional may work against you.
+Know your context and be honest about it.

 • Pre-Series A or early Series A — fractional almost always wins on cost and speed

-• Series A with under 10 marketing headcount — fractional with embedded team management
+• Series A with fewer than ten marketing staff — fractional with embedded team management

-• Late Series A / Series B — assess carefully, may be the right time to hire full-time
+• Late Series A into Series B — assess carefully; this is the transition point

-• Post-Series B scaling — full-time CMO is likely the right call
+• Post-Series B scaling — a full-time CMO is likely the right call

 The question to ask before you hire

-Before opening any marketing leadership role, ask: 'Do we need strategic thinking, tactical execution, or both — and do we need it five days a week?'
+Before opening any marketing leadership role, ask: do we need strategic thinking, tactical execution, or both — and do we need it five days a week?
 Most Series A companies don't.
-They need someone sharp, part-time, who can build the foundation: ICP, messaging, demand gen, and a team plan.
+They need someone sharp, part-time, who can build the foundations: ICP, messaging, demand gen, and a team plan.
 That's a fractional engagement.
-When those foundations are set and you're ready to scale headcount, then you hire for the seat.
+When the foundations are set and you're scaling headcount, then you hire for the seat.

-The companies I see make this work are the ones who treat the fractional engagement as a strategic investment with a clear handover plan — not a stopgap while they figure out what they really need.
+The companies that make this work treat the fractional engagement as a strategic investment with a clear handover plan — not as a stopgap while they work out what they really need.

 Want to apply this to your business?